 The particular mechanisms I’ll describe are built around the International Color Consortium’s profile standards.
 There are other mechanisms, such as Adobe’s DNG Color Profiles (DCPs), but they all share some common ground in how color is described, and the ICC profile is the only one of those mechanisms that can be considered in the complete “soup-to-nuts” workflow, from the camera input to the display or file output.

 First off, let’s make sure we understand the artifact called a digital image.
 This is one of those “ingenious” parts: recording light in a way that enables production of full-color images took some creative thinking on the part of numerous engineers.
 So we start with a mechanism called a sensor, one where the sensing mechanisms are arranged in a row-column array corresponding to the scene to be recorded.
 Light passes through and is focused by a lens, and that light bathes the plane of the array for all those little sensors to measure.
 The actual measurements are analog, an electrical voltage, and that voltage at each little sensor is turned into a corresponding digital number.
-All those numbers are collected into chunk of computer memory in the camera and subsequently written into the raw file.
+All those numbers are collected into a chunk of computer memory in the camera and subsequently written into the raw file.
 Some camera manufacturers will do things to that data before putting it into the file, but for our intents and purposes that array of measurements is as ‘raw’ as we can expect to start with.

 Relevant to this article, and not as well understood as width and height, are the numbers that describe the camera’s spectral response, how well it records light through the spectrum.
-These numbers are at the start of the chain of information that is the basis for color management; without those numbers, the raw camera data can’t be eventually transformed into an image that looks right to us humans.
+These numbers are the start of the chain of information that is the basis for color management; without those numbers, the raw camera data can’t be eventually transformed into an image that looks right to us humans.
 The main reason for this is that most modern cameras can record light that will translate to colors that we can’t see.
 It’s not the “black hole” sort of invisibility; rather it’s that the devices that display images will just show all, say, reds past the bounds of their ability to show as the maximum red they can display, not the red we’d like to see.
-It’s like the rabbits of Watership Down; they can only count up to four; anything more is “hrair”…
+It works like how the rabbits of Watership Down count; they can only count up to four; anything more is “hrair”…

 The word “gamut” now comes into play; it refers the bounds of the colors that can be depicted by an output device.
 One might be compelled to think of the camera performance as gamut, but don’t, the color people will tell you that’s wrong.
 The proper term for camera color performance is “spectral response”.
 But the information describing both looks the same: